rajatkhanduja/rajatkhanduja.github.io/source/about/index.markdown

 ---

-I am a graduate in Computer Science and Engineering from [Indian Institute of Technology, Guwahati (IIT Guwahati)](http://iitg.ac.in) currently working as a Software Engineer @ [Media.net](http://media.net) ([Directi](http://directi.com)).
+I, Rajat Khanduja, am a graduate in Computer Science and Engineering from [Indian Institute of Technology, Guwahati (IIT Guwahati)](http://iitg.ac.in) currently working as a Software Engineer @ [Media.net](http://media.net) ([Directi](http://directi.com)).